-Today’s post is from our SafeSourcing Archives!
+Today’s post is our archives at SafeSourcing

-We look forward to your comments.
+We look forward to and appreciate your comments.